Markets keep steady after an encouraging start to the week

 Still, many analysts say that the strong economy means that the losses, if they continue, shouldn't go on for long.

--- Sherisse Pham, Jethro Mullen and Matthew Egan contributed reporting to this story.
+-- Charles Riley, Sherisse Pham, Jethro Mullen and Matthew Egan contributed reporting to this story.